birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_dag_1.md

 ### Colliders

 **Colliders** are descendents of two other variables - i.e. common effect - with two arrows from the parents pointing to ("colliding with") the descendent node.
-Colliders naturally block back-door paths. **Controlling for a collider will open the back-door path, thereby introducing confounding**.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)
+Colliders naturally block back-door paths. **Controlling for a collider will open the back-door path, thereby introducing confounding**.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS) This is referred to as **collider bias**

 Example: A genetic factor and an environmental factor causing cancer.
 * Scenario #1: No conditioning - These are **independent** - i.e. genetic factor doesn't have causal effect on environmental factor - and so we don't expect to see an association between genetic and environment (unconditional/marginal association).